LarsBehrenberg/gb-content-copy/content/posts/top-10-greatest-british-painters.md

       Constable read widely among poetry and sermons and proved to be a notably articulate artist.
 He revolutionized the genre of landscape painting.
 He believed exploring the visible world rather than conjuring up poetic moods achieved something of more lasting importance.
     buttonToggle: true
+    sideGalleryImages:
+      - imageUrl: /assets/john-constable-by-daniel-gardner-1796.jpg
+        imageTitle: John Constable by Daniel Gardner, 1796
+      - imageUrl: /assets/john-constable-salisbury-cathedral-from-the-bishops-garden.jpg
+        imageTitle: Salisbury Cathedral from the Bishop's Grounds c.
+1825.
+As a gesture of appreciation for John Fisher, the Bishop of Salisbury, who commissioned this painting, Constable included the Bishop and his wife in the canvas.
+      - imageUrl: /assets/john-constable-the-opening-of-waterloo-bridge-seen-from-whitehall-stairs.jpg
+        imageTitle: The Opening of Waterloo Bridge seen from Whitehall Stairs, 18 June 1817, oil on canvas, c.
+1832.
   - textTitle: Joseph Mallord William Turner (1775-1851)
     text: >-
       ### J. M. W. Turner (his professional name) was a painter in the Romantic